-A number of new standards are effective for annual periods beginning after January 1, 2022 and earlier application is permitted; however, the Group has not early adopted the new or amended standards in preparing these consolidated financial statements.
+A number of new accounting standards and amendments to accounting standards are effective for annual periods beginning after January 1, 2023 and earlier application is permitted.
+The Group has not early adopted any of the forthcoming new or amended accounting standards in preparing consolidated financial statements.